JBZoo/CSV-Blueprint/README.md

 ### Report examples

 As a result of the validation process, you will receive a human-readable table with a list of errors found in the CSV file.
 By defualt, the output format is a table, but you can choose from a variety of formats, such as text, GitHub, GitLab, TeamCity, JUnit, and more.
-For example, the following output is generated using the "table" format.
+For example, the following output is generated using the `table` format.

-**Notes**
-* Report format for GitHub Actions is `github` by default.
-* Tools uses [JBZoo/CI-Report-Converter](https://github.com/JBZoo/CI-Report-Converter) as SDK to convert reports to different formats.
-So you can easily integrate it with any CI system.

 Default report format is `table`: